KelvinHong/KelvinHong/README.md

-- 👋 Hi, I’m @KelvinHong
+- Hi, I'm @KelvinHong
-- 👀 I’m interested in AI development in Python or C++...
+- I'm interested in AI development in Python
-- 🌱 I’m currently learning AI/ML using Python...
+- I'm currently studying MSc in AI in Asia Pacific University.
-- 💞️ I’m looking to collaborate on AI and related fields...
+- I'm looking to collaborate on AI and related fields.
-- 📫 How to reach me: Email "kh.boon2@gmail.com"...
+- How to reach me: Email "kh.boon2@gmail.com".

 <!---
 KelvinHong/KelvinHong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.